FREE AGREEMENT CONTRACT TEMPLATES

 Rent & Late-Fee Clause

 The two values the tenant edits are the monthly rent and the late-fee amount.
-The two values the tenant frequently misses are the late-fee cap (California caps at six percent of monthly rent, New York caps at five percent or fifty dollars) and the grace-period day count.
+The two values the tenant frequently misses are the late-fee cap (New York caps it by statute at five percent of monthly rent or fifty dollars, whichever is less; California sets no statutory cap but voids any late fee above a reasonable estimate of damages under Civil Code section 1671, which courts treat as roughly five percent of rent in practice) and the grace-period day count.

 PARTNERSHIP AGREEMENT